Iron Behind the Velvet - Chapter 3

 “She usually gets lost in the Egyptian section,” Jenny said.

-“Well, it's time for me to get lost tonight,” Catherine said, pushing back her chair.
+“Well, it's time for me to get lost tonight.”
+She folded her napkin, tucking it under the rim of her saucer.
 “Early court tomorrow.
 Thank you both for a lovely evening.”

 “I’ll leave a message,” Jenny said, rolling her eyes.

-At the doorway, she looked back at her friends.
-Ned had moved his chair closer to Jenny's and his hand was closed over hers on the table, but they watched after her as she made her way out.
+At the doorway, she looked back.
+Ned had moved his chair nearer Jenny's and his hand was closed over hers on the table, but they watched after her as she made her way out.
 She knew it was just her imagination, but Catherine saw a light around the two of them, a warm ring of promise.

 Catherine alone on her balcony

-She did have early court in the morning and she was most decidedly not in the mood for it.
-At home, ready for bed but too full to lay down, she settled on the couch to go over the paperwork, but the words ran together, thoughts collided, logic toppled like dominoes.
+She did have early court in the morning and she most decidedly was not in the mood for it.
+At home, ready for bed but too full to lie down, she settled on the couch to go over the paperwork, but the words ran together.
+Logic toppled like dominoes.
 In minutes, she tossed it aside, bored and guilty at once.
-Restless, she put on music, but couldn’t settle on a composer and chose silence instead.
-And when the silence was too much, she opened her balcony doors though only to the breeze, and she knew she would be alone this night and the next and the next.
+Restless, she put on music, but couldn’t settle on a composer, choosing silence instead.
+And when the silence was too much, she opened her balcony doors though only to breeze, and she knew she would be alone this night and the next and the next.
 She wanted the shelter of his arms, wanted the drub of his heart against hers.
 She surveyed her empty bed, vast now without him.

 I know how to do this ...